+depicted also in Fig.~\ref{fig:source scan geant4}.
+Here, $\epsilon_{\rmsin} \approx\theta_{x}\sigma_{x}$, where the divergence $\theta_{x}$ is given in \si{\mrad} and the source size $\sigma_{x}$ in \si{\um} as in the emittance definition in Eq.~\eqref{eq. rms emittance definition}.
+The constant parameter $\Omega$ depends only on the geometric parameters of the experiment, as we will examine in the next section.
+The best fit values of the $\Omega$ parameters for the different curves in Fig.~\ref{fig:source scan geant4} are provided in Appendix~\ref{appendix:fitting}.

-From these simulation results, we can identify three regions in each plot given in Fig.~\ref{fig:source scan geant4}.
-The first region observed is found at low emittance values $< 10~\si{\um\mrad}$ where the beam emittance is no longer resolved, resulting in an overestimation of the true value.
-The second region corresponds to values $> 35~\si{\um\mrad}$ where the emittance of the beam is underestimated, and the third area is found in between both previous limits where the source size is correctly estimated.
-Each of these regions is examined in detail in the next sections.
+From the simulation results, three regions—labeled I, II, and III—can be identified in each plot in Fig.~\ref{fig:source scan geant4}.
+Region I occurs at low emittance values ($< 10~\si{\um\mrad}$), where the beam emittance is no longer resolved, leading to an overestimation of the true value.
+Region II appears at high emittance values ($> 35~\si{\um\mrad}$), where the emittance is underestimated.
+Region III lies between these limits, where the source size is accurately retrieved.
+These regions are discussed in detail in the following sections.